epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 1. After receiving a request to make a user’s uploaded files available, you will need to download the files yourself to check them.
 The initial step is to copy the files from the user’s “upload” folder to your own “download” folder.

-2. To do this, log into SRCP and `start a remote desktop session <https://github.com/epi-analysis/SRCP/wiki/01-Getting-Started#interactive-apps---remote-desktop-session>`__.
-Currently we are using Account = tq7cr8nq6x7 and Partition = tq7cr8nq6x7-cpu
+2. To do this, log into SRCP and :ref:`start a remote desktop session<remote-desktop>, using Account = ckpnxp8qnm2 and Partition = ckpnxp8qnm2-cpu

 3. Navigate to the user’s triage folder ``/srv/data-manager/triage/<username>/upload`` either on the command line or in File Manager

 4. Copy the files from the user’s triage folder ``/srv/data-manager/triage/<username>/upload`` to your own download triage folder ``/srv/data-manager/triage/<yourusername>/download`` either on the command line or in File Manager.

-5. Start WinSCP and log in using the details (saved previously)[https://github.com/epi-analysis/SRCP/wiki/04-Taking-files-on-and-off-SRCP#example-of-setting-up-winscp].
+5. Start WinSCP and log in using the details :ref:`saved previously<SFTP-client>`.
 Navigate to your download folder and copy the files to a location accessible from your local machine.

 .. raw:: html